keckothedragon/crypto-bank/README.md

 If the reply does not make sense or Dad-bot is not in any servers you are using this in, you can simply disable this by making it an empty set ({}).

 If DO_FUNNY_MSG is set to False, this does not apply.

+#### OWNER
+OWNER is used for the disable command so that only you can disable the bot.
+See disable for more details.